latshaw/EES_REPO_CTRL/README.md

 Welcome to the JSA Repository Page.
 This is a public repository page contianing information needed to properly use github repos.
 We can use this as a playground in which to add experimental updates and forks.
 This is a local update, try to push to remote.

-Instructions for converting your existing Quartus project someting to place on gitlab:
+Instructions for converting your existing Quartus PROJECT into somthing that we can place on gitlab:

 1. Make a copy of your project, this is your staging folder